-Eli Roth wrote the role of Oli for Eythor Gudjonsson after he met him doing press for Cabin Fever in Iceland.
-Roth was so taken with Eythor's charisma and charm, he promised he'd make put him in a movie one day.
+Eli Roth wrote the role of Oli for Eythor Gudjonsson after he met him doing press for Cabin Fever (2002) in Iceland.
+Roth was so taken with Eythor's charisma and charm, he promised he'd put him in a film one day.
 Eythor was surprised when he saw that Roth had followed through with his promise, and happily accepted the role.

-Oli speaks a little Icelandic in the film.
-When knocking on the hotel door Oli yells "Djöfulsins" which literally means "devil", but in the context it kind of the Icelandic "fuck", also Oli says the word "snípur" which means "clit".
-Also when Josh calls Oli and he gets his voice mail which sounded "Hæ, þetta er Óli, legðu inn skilaboð og ég hringi í þig." which translates "Hi, this is Oli, leave a message and I'll call you back".
+Oli speaks a little Icelandic in the film: When knocking on the hotel door, Oli yells "Döfulsins" which literally means "devil", but in the context it's kind of the Icelandic "fuck", also Oli says the word "snípur" which means "clit".
+Then when Josh calls Oli and he gets his voice mail, which says "Hæ, þetta er Óli, legðu inn skilaboð og ég hringi í þig." which translates "Hi, this is Oli, leave a message and I'll call you back".
 In the subtitles on the DVD the word "snípur" is misspelled as "sneepur" to avoid people confusing it with the english word "sniper".

 Eli Roth wanted to have the world premiere of the finished film at the 2005 Iceland Film Festival.
 During the festival, Roth and Quentin Tarantino were made honorary Vikings at Viking Village, in a ceremony arranged by Eythor Gudjonsson.
 Roth's Icelandic name is Eli Sheldonsson, and Tarantino's Icelandic name is Quentin Conniesson.

-the movie's production assistant can be seen as the male desk clerk at the Slovakian hostel.
+Milda Jedi Havlas: the film's production assistant can be seen as the male desk clerk at the Slovakian hostel.
 He played the part to replace an actor who dropped out shortly before his scenes were to be filmed.